aFrontendDev/grunt-combine-js/README.md

 The idea behind this plugin is that you can pick and choose from your javascript modules to combine them into one file with the name and destination of your choosing.

-In the grunt file you will have 3 options:
+In the grunt file you will have 4 options:
-1) "src" - this is the path to the json build file which will contain the JS module paths and the destination name and destination folder.
+1. "src" - this is the path to the json build file which will contain the JS module paths and the destination name and destination folder.
-2) "combine_folder" - you may have a folder that contains scripts you also want to include in your final js file, for plugins perhaps.
+2. "combine_folder" - you may have a folder that contains scripts you also want to include in your final js file, for plugins perhaps.
-3) "additional_files" - literally just extra scripts you would like included, so this could be scripts that are to be included in every js file build, e.g. a pub/sub script.
+3. "additional_files" - literally just extra scripts you would like included, so this could be scripts that are to be included in every js file build, e.g. a pub/sub script.
+4. "base_files" - this will allow you to set some predefined files to include in every build, these will be inserted before the 'src' files.

+In the JSON file you use for "src" there are the following options:
+1. "modules" - an array of file paths to the files you want to combine *REQUIRED
+2. "dest_name" - what the file will be called when built *REQUIRED
+3. "dest_path" - where the built file should go *REQUIRED
+4. "useBase" - by default this is true, if you don't want to use a set of base files then set to false

 The order these scripts will be combined in the final file is:
-1) additional_files
+1. additional_files
-2) combine_folder
+2. combine_folder
+3. base_files
-3) src
+4. src

 ### Usage Examples